tpoisot/ms_pop_networks/ms_pop.md

 these rules exhibit realistic structural properties [@williams_simple_2000;
 @stouffer_ecology_2005].
 Trait values, however, vary from population to population within species, and so it is expected that the local interactions will be contingent upon traits spatial distribution (\autoref{f:traits}).
 The fact that the niche of a species can appear large if it is the aggregation of narrow but differentiated individual or population niches is now well established [@devictor_defining_2010;@bolnick_ecology_2003], and it has also reinforced the need to understand intra-specific trait variation to describe the structure and dynamics of communities [@bolnick_why_2011].
 Nevertheless, this notion has yet to percolate into the literature on network structure, despite its most profound consequence: a species appearing generalist at the regional scale can easily be specialized in *each* of the patches it occupies.
-% DG: MIGHT BE RELEVANT TO REFER TO THE NOW VAST LITERATURE ON INTRASPECIFIC TRAIT VARIABILITY E.G:Violle C., Enquist B. J., McGill B. J., Jiang L., Albert C. H., Hulshof C., Jung V. & Messier J. (2012) The return of the variance: intraspecific variability in community ecology.
-Trends in Ecology and Evolution, 27, 244-252
+This reality has long been recognized by functional ecologists, which are now increasingly predicting the *variance* in traits of different populations within a species [@violle_return_2012].

 Empirically, there are several examples of intraspecific trait variation resulting in extreme interaction turnover.
 A particularly spectacular example was identified by @ohba_field_2011 who describes how a giant waterbug is able to get hold of, and eventually consume, juveniles from a turtle species.
-%DG: NOT CLEAR HOW THIS INTERACTION VARIES BECAUSE OF TRAIT VARIATION.
-YOU MIGHT WANT TO SPECIFY HERE IT IS ONTOGENIC TRAIT VARIATION.
- @choh_predator-prey_2012 demonstrated through behavioral assays that preys which evaded predation when young were more likely to predate juvenile predators than the "naive" individuals; their past interactions shaped behavioral traits that alter the network structure over time.
+This interaction can only happen when the turtle is small enough for the morphotraits of the bug to allow to consume it, and as such will vary trhoughout the developmental cycle of both species. @choh_predator-prey_2012 demonstrated through behavioral assays that preys which evaded predation when young were more likely to predate juvenile predators than the "naive" individuals; their past interactions shaped behavioral traits that alter the network structure over time.
 These examples show that trait-based effects on networks can be observed even in the absence of genotypic variation (although we discuss this in the next section).

 In the trait-based perspective, the existence of an interaction is an emergent property of the trait distribution of local populations: variations in one or both of these distributions, regardless of the mechanism involved (development, selection, plasticity, environment), are likely to alter the interaction.
-Importantly, when interaction-driving traits are subject to environmental forcing (for example, body size is expected to be lower in warm environments,
-@angilletta_temperature_2004), there can be covariation between environmental conditions and the occurrence of interactions. @woodward_climate_2012 demonstrate that changes in food-web structure happen at the same time as changes in body mass in experimental macrocosms.
+Importantly, when interaction-driving traits are subject to environmental forcing (for example, body size is expected to be lower in warm environments, @angilletta_temperature_2004), there can be covariation between environmental conditions and the occurrence of interactions. @woodward_climate_2012 demonstrate that changes in food-web structure happen at the same time as changes in body mass in experimental macrocosms.
 Integrating trait variation over spatial or temporal gradients is a central concern at present if we are to understand, for example, network variation and its subsequent response to environmental change.

 [f:traits]: figures/fig_aggregation.pdf "Traits and populations"
 ![The left-hand side of this figure represents possible interactions between populations (circles) of four species (ellipses), and the aggregated species interaction network on the right.
 In this example, the populations and species level networks have divergent properties, and the inference on the system dynamics are likely to be different depending on the level of observation.
 More importantly, if the three populations highlighted in red were to co-occur, there would be no interactions between them, whereas the species-level network would predict a linear chain.\label{f:traits}.][f:traits]